hashicorp/terraform-provider-awscc/docs/resources/datasync_location_fsx_windows.md

 ### Required

-- `security_group_arns` (List of String) The ARNs of the security groups that are to use to configure the FSx for Windows file system.
+- `security_group_arns` (List of Dynamic) The ARNs of the security groups that are to use to configure the FSx for Windows file system.
 - `user` (String) The user who has the permissions to access files and folders in the FSx for Windows file system.

 ### Optional